-Algae comes in many forms and there are many varieties which are observed in the field by our Lake Management Specialists.
-Algae is mostly regarded to as a type of nuisance vegetation with many different forms, all of which can overtake your water if left untreated.
-The most common algae that we see in Northern Illinois are Hydrodictyon spp., Pithophora spp., Lyngbya spp., as well as planktonic algae and cyanobacteria blooms.
+Algae comes in many forms and there are many varieties that are observed in the field by our Lake Management Specialists.
+Algae is mostly regarded as a type of nuisance vegetation with many different forms, all of which can overtake your water if left untreated.
+The most common algae that we see in Northern Illinois is primarily Filamentous, Hydrodictyon spp., Pithophora spp., Lyngbya spp., as well as planktonic algae and cyanobacteria blooms.
 Illinois waterways can get blue-green algae aka HABS (Harmful Algae Blooms).
 If you see blue-green algae, please notify McCloud Aquatics right away as there is a health risk associated with blue-green algae and HABS.

 FACT: One pound of Phosphorus can support up to 500+ pounds of algae growth.

 There is a reason why algae grows in your pond or lake; The primary reason for algae growth is an abundance of nutrients present in both the water column and the sediments or muck.
-Typically, nutrients in the form of phosphorus and nitrogen are the root cause of excessive algae growth and can be flushed into your pond or lake via fertilizer run-off, wash in from flooding, and even from decomposing organic matter on or in the water column itself.
-McCloud Aquatics recommends getting your water and sediment (Muck) tested to be able to develop a complete and thorough management plan.
+Typically, nutrients in the form of phosphorus and nitrogen are the root cause of excessive algae growth.
+Often times we design our lake management programs with a focus on managing the nutrients that cause excessive vegetation growth.
+McCloud Aquatics recommends getting your water and sediment (muck) tested in order to develop a complete and thorough management plan.
 McCloud Aquatics also offers bathymetry mapping to see what is going on with the pond from the bottom up.

 Most of our algae treatments are reactive measures to combat the growth which arises.
 However, there are some proactive algae solutions available.